01

 Offer clarity

 Shopify Store Review is for Shopify stores with traffic, carts, product interest, or paid traffic that should create more purchases.
-The work is a store-path review covering product pages, checkout, trust, analytics, and paid traffic match.
+The work is a store-path review covering product pages, checkout, trust, data, and paid traffic match.

 The framework